jackbaty/baty.net/content/posts/2021/2021-02-21-remarkable2/index.md

 I thought Apple's iPad and Pencil would be ideal for taking notes.
 They aren't.
 The combination of iPad and Pencil is an amazing bit of technology, but using an iPad as a notebook sucks.
 Writing on an iPad feels like using a somewhat clumsy input device through glass onto a computer.
 I tried the screen covers that are supposed to make writing on an iPad feel more like paper.
 They don’t.
 And worse, the rest of the iPad's features (along with the entire internet) are always right there, lurking behind the glass, waiting to distract me.

-The [Remarkable tablet](https://remarkable.com/) is billed as "the only tablet that feels like paper," so I was of course intrigued.
+The [reMarkable tablet](https://remarkable.com/) is billed as "the only tablet that feels like paper," so I was of course intrigued.
 Skeptical, but curious.
 I wondered if it could really replace my paper notebooks even after the iPad failed.

 ![at-a-glance](at-a-glance.jpg)

 Turns out that, yes, it can.

-I love the Remarkable tablet, and here's why.
+I love the reMarkable tablet, and here's why.

 **It really does feel a lot like paper**.
 The first time I wrote on it I was like, "Woah, that's nice!"
 It's enough like paper that I'm not distracted by how it feels.